Newcomen's fire engine

 Newcomen's engine raises the water entirely by the pressure of the atmosphere ; for the steam is employed merely as the most expeditious method of displacing the air, and then producing a void, into which the atmospherical pressure may impel the first mover of the machine [1].

-On Newcomen's system there is no need of steam of great or dangerous elasticity; for it operates with very moderate heat, and consequently with a much smaller quantity of fuel than Savery's.
+A Newcomen steam engine has no need of steam of great or dangerous pressure for it operates with very moderate heat.
+It was safer than a Savery pump.
 The power of Newcomen's engine is not bounded by the strength of the boilers, and vessels, to resist internal pressure, but only by the dimensions which it is practicable, and expedient to make boilers, and cylinders, to contain the requisite quantity of steam, of the ordinary pressure, and the strength which can be given to the working lever, chains, and other parts, which communicate the force of the piston, to the rod of the pump.
 Newcomen's engine can also be applied to other mechanical purposes, besides that of raising water.
-For instance, to blow air by bellows or pumps, into a furnace ; or, by connecting a crank and fly-wheel with the rod, which is suspended from the extremity of the great lever, the reciprocating motion of the great lever, may be changed into a circular motion.
+For instance, to blow air by bellows or pumps, into a furnace; or, by connecting a crank and fly-wheel with the rod, which is suspended from the extremity of the great lever, the reciprocating motion of the great lever may be changed into a circular motion.
+It took however another 50 years after the first erection of a Newcomen engine before a crank and flywheel were applied to a Newcomen engine.
 Savery's engine is necessarily restricted to the purpose of raising water, and could not be applied to work mills, except by the intervention of a water-wheel [2].

-We see from that historical document that at Newcomens time the technology was not advanced enough to cope with steam pressures much above atmospheric pressure.
-Savery must have used about 2 atmospheric pressures to push up water, but this caused form time to time problems with the boilers bursting.
+We see from historical documents that at Newcomen's time the technology was not advanced enough to cope with steam pressures much above atmospheric pressure.
+Savery must have used at least 2 atmospheric pressures above the pressure of the atmosphere to push up water to 20 meters.
+Increasing the pressure to achieve higher heights caused from time to time problems with the boilers bursting.
 This set a limit to which height water could be pushed up by steam.
-Savery had proposed to employ his devices in stages, but it was impractical to have a more then one Savery fire engine deployed in a shaft.
+Savery had proposed to employ his devices in stages, but it was impractical to have a more than one Savery fire engine deployed in the same shaft of a mine.

 The advantage of the Newcomen engine was that it could operate a chain of mechanical pumps, which could pump water in stages.
 However, this also came at a price.
 The design with a sturdy and heavy beam introduced mechanical losses and also each pump added losses.
-John Farey describes a Newcomen machine that produced 8.03 HP at the piston but the effective power to raise water from a depth of 54 feet was only 2.67 HP [3].
+John Farey describes a Newcomen machine that produced 8.03 HP at the piston (indicated power) but the effective power to raise water from a depth of 54 feet was only 2.67 HP [3].
 Machine and pumps together introduced losses of 67%.
-Therfore sometimes it is said that the Newcomen steam engine was less effective than a Savery engine.
+Therefore, sometimes it is said that the Newcomen steam engine was less effective than a Savery engine.
+This is obviously only true, (see losses by cooling a cylinder from the outside) if the Savery pump used internal condensation that was first introduced to the Newcomen engine.
+As Newcomen and Savery worked together, this invention of Newcomen probably at some stage will have been introduced also to Savery's pump.

 The novelty of Newcomen's construction consists in condensing the steam below an air-tight piston in a cylindrical vessel having an open top.
 [4] The steam is admitted into the part of the vessel below the piston.
 Initially, the steam was condensed by spraying cold water on the cylinder's exterior, but it quickly became clear that injecting cold water into the inside of the cylinder would be more efficient and result in faster speeds.